m00nk0d3/codepulse/README.md

 # Codepulse

-Codepulse is a project with a Go backend and a planned Vite frontend.
+Codepulse will be a new way of looking at Github repos.

 ## Backend